jonathanpallant/pets/README.md

-# P.E.T.S - a pre-emptive time slicer
+# P.E.T.S - a pre-emptive time slicer for Arm Cortex-M

 See [`src/lib.rs`](./src/lib.rs) for more details.